 No protector besides the United States was both willing and able to vouch for Saudi security after 1945.
 And no oil producer besides Saudi Arabia was as large and critical to the world’s prosperity in the new age of oil.

-Add to that the menace posed by Iran, a terrorist-financing nation that seeks to revise the balance of power in the Middle East, and the rationale for the American-Saudi alliance is the same as it was forty years ago.
+Add to that the threat posed by Iran, a terrorist-financing nation that seeks to revise the balance of power in the Middle East, and the rationale for the American-Saudi alliance is the same as it was forty years ago.

 Who else is there?